CrownedComedian/Red-Sands-of-Time-Data-Pack/Red Sands of Time/README.md

 Once installed, you'll have to do some one-time setup (see below) after starting and joining your server.

-### One Time Set Up
+### One Time Setup

-Now with the datapack installed and your server running, join your server and execute the following commands:
+Now with the data pack installed and your server running, join your server and execute the following commands:
 ```/execute in rsot:liminal_space run tp @s ~ ~ ~```
 ```/locate structure rsot:liminal_space```
 Click on the coordinates to copy the command to teleport you to the location where this structure generated and execute the teleport command.
 If no structure was found, run:
 ```/place structure rsot:liminal_space```
 This structure consists of 10 tents, a scoreboard structure, and a cage structure.
-Make sure all sub structures listed have generated (see image below).
+Make sure all sub structures listed have been generated (see image below).
 Finally, press the big install button in front of the scoreboard structure!
 I recommend copying some coordinates near the campfire with ```F3```+```C``` for new players to join.